Studienstiftung des deutschen Volkes

 The German Academic Scholarship Foundation (German: Studienstiftung des deutschen Volkes, or Studienstiftung for short) is Germany's largest and most prestigious scholarship foundation.
 According to its statutes, it supports "the university education of young people who, on account of their exceptional academic or artistic talents and their personalities, can be expected to make an outstanding contribution to society as a whole".
 The Studienstiftung is non-political, non-denominational and ideologically independent.
 Its headquarters are located in Bonn; it also has an office in Berlin.
 The current president is University of Bonn director Michael Hoch, and its patron (Schirmherr) is the President of Germany, Frank-Walter Steinmeier.

-The Studienstiftung, like 12 other scholarship foundations (Begabtenförderungswerk), is funded by the German Federal Ministry of Education and Research, with funds from the federal government, the German federal states and local authorities, numerous foundations and businesses as well as numerous private donors.
-In 2023, the Studienstiftung's budget was over €126 million.
-Between 1925 and 2024, it has supported over 100,000 students and doctoral candidates; as of 2024, it had over 84,000 alumni worldwide.
+The Studienstiftung, like 12 other scholarship foundations (Begabtenförderungswerk), is funded by the German Federal Ministry of Research, Technology and Space, with funds from the federal government, the German federal states and local authorities, numerous foundations and businesses as well as numerous private donors.
+In 2025, the Studienstiftung's budget was around €137 million.
+Between 1925 and 2026, it has supported over 100,000 students and doctoral candidates; as of 2026, it had over 90,000 alumni worldwide.